 \section{Introduction}

 Machine learning models trained in a standard supervised manner suffer from the problem of domain shift~\citep{quinonero2008dataset}, i.e., directly applying the model trained on the source domain to a distinct target domain usually results in poor generalization performance.
 Unsupervised Domain Adaptation (UDA) techniques have been proposed to mitigate this issue by transferring the knowledge learned from a labeled source domain to an unlabeled target domain.
 One prevailing UDA strategy to resolve the domain shift issue is domain alignment, i.e., learning domain-invariant features either by minimizing the discrepancy between the source and target data ~\citep{long2015learning, long2018transferable, peng2019moment} or through adversarial training~\citep{ganin2015unsupervised, tzeng2017adversarial}.
-However, the traditional UDA method requires the access of labeled source data and only applies to the single source domain adaptation, which cannot fulfill the emerging challenges in many real-world applications.
+However, traditional UDA methods require access to labeled source data and only apply to the single source domain adaptation, which cannot fulfill the emerging challenges in real-world applications.

-In practice, the source data might not be available due to various reasons, including privacy preservation, i.e., the data that contains sensitive information such as health and financial status is unsuitable to be made public; and storage limitation, i.e., large-scale dataset such as high-resolution videos require substantial storage space.
+In practice, the source data might not be available due to various reasons: privacy preservation, i.e., the data that contains sensitive information, such as health and financial status, is unsuitable to be made public; and storage limitations, i.e., large-scale datasets, such as high-resolution videos, require substantial storage space.
 Due to these practical concerns, the source-free domain adaptation (SFDA) problem has attracted increasing attentions~\citep{yang2020unsupervised, kim2020domain, liang2020we, li2020model}, which aims to address the data-free challenge by adapting the pretrained source model to the unlabeled target domain.

-The other practical concern is that the source data is usually collected from multiple domains with different underlying distributions such as the street scene from different cities~\citep{cordts2016cityscapes} and the biomedical images with different modalities~\citep{dou2018unsupervised}.
+The other practical concern is that the source data is usually collected from multiple domains with different underlying distributions, such as the street scene from different cities~\citep{cordts2016cityscapes} and the biomedical images with different modalities~\citep{dou2018unsupervised}.
 Taking such practical consideration into account, multi-source domain adaptation (MSDA)~\citep{guo2018multi, peng2019moment} aims to adapt to the target domain by properly aggregating the knowledge from multiple source domains.